Get Instant, Truthful Audience Feedback with Audience Response Systems

 - Enables the audience to discover truths for themselves.

 The ARS process enables presenters to discover the audience’s level of understanding before teaching or discussing issues.
 This eliminates guessing what they know, or need to know.
 By distributing voting clickers to each audience member, they can easily participate and give valuable feedback in real time.
 This allows presenters to change their presentation in on-the-fly.
 It’s a win win for the presenter, the organization and the audience.

 “The mind is like a parachute.
 It works best when it is open.” ~ Sir Thomas Robert Dewar

-- ARS devices specifically made for this purpose are supplied by us at the event.
+- Using in-person ARS “clicker” devices specifically made for this purpose are supplied by us at the event.
 They work by setting up a simple radio network within the event space.
 One small receiver/transmitter plugs into a portable computer preset to the same frequency as the voting devices.
-They work on the frequency of (2.4 GHz) not used by other devices (phones, etc.) and send short bursts of data packets for successful transmissions.
+We unconditionally guarantee this service!

 The Types of ARS Services We Offer